TianDaGe/helium/doc/README.md

-Helium Core
+401KCoin Core
 =====================

 Setup
 ---------------------
-[Helium Core](http://heliumchain.org/wallet) is the original Helium client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Helium transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[401KCoin Core](http://401kcoinchain.org/wallet) is the original 401KCoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of 401KCoin transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
 Thankfully you only have to do this once.

 Running
 ---------------------
-The following are some helpful notes on how to run Helium on your native platform.
+The following are some helpful notes on how to run 401KCoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- bin/32/helium-qt (GUI, 32-bit) or bin/32/heliumd (headless, 32-bit)
+- bin/32/401kcoin-qt (GUI, 32-bit) or bin/32/401kcoind (headless, 32-bit)
-- bin/64/helium-qt (GUI, 64-bit) or bin/64/heliumd (headless, 64-bit)
+- bin/64/401kcoin-qt (GUI, 64-bit) or bin/64/401kcoind (headless, 64-bit)

 ### Windows

-Unpack the files into a directory, and then run helium-qt.exe.
+Unpack the files into a directory, and then run 401kcoin-qt.exe.

 ### OSX

-Drag Helium-Qt to your applications folder, and then run Helium-Qt.
+Drag 401KCoin-Qt to your applications folder, and then run 401KCoin-Qt.

 ### Need Help?

-* See the documentation at the [Helium Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO*** for help and more information.
+* See the documentation at the [401KCoin Wiki](https://en.bitcoin.it/wiki/Main_Page) ***TODO***
+for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [Helium Forum](http://forum.heliumlabs.org/).
+* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [401KCoin Forum](http://forum.401kcoinlabs.org/).
-* Join our Discord server [Discord Server](https://discord.heliumchain.org)
+* Join our Discord server [Discord Server](https://discord.401kcoinchain.org)
-* Join one of our Slack groups [Helium Slack Groups](https://heliumchain.org/slack-logins/) (Main community is replaced by Discord).
+* Join one of our Slack groups [401KCoin Slack Groups](https://401kcoinchain.org/slack-logins/) (Main community is replaced by Discord).

 Building
 ---------------------
-The following are developer notes on how to build Helium on your native platform.
+The following are developer notes on how to build 401KCoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OSX Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)